towa0131/redstone-client/README.md

 ```
 - ~~You can join the server!~~

 **THIS TOOL IS UNDER DEVELOPMENT.
-SO YOU CANNOT JOIN THE SERVER.
+THEREFORE, YOU CANNOT JOIN ANY SERVER.
-PACKET SEND/RECEIVE ONLY.**
+PACKETS SENDING/RECEIVING ONLY.**

 ## Finished & Plan
  - [ ] Configuration File